aileot/nvim-laurel/REFERENCE.md

   - `wait`: Disable `nowait` _in extra-opts;_ will NOT disable `nowait` _in api-opts_.
 Useful in wrapper macro which set `nowait` with `&default-opts`.

+  Note: The `:desc` key can be omitted if the description is written in the first argument of `extra-opts` and does not match against any other keys of `extra-opts`.

 - `lhs`: (string) Left-hand-side of the mapping.
 - `rhs`: (string|function) Right-hand-side of the mapping.
 Set either callback